 That same $1,188 could cover:

 Convenience genuinely matters, and some people find the ritual of their morning scoop motivating.
 That’s a real benefit.
-But for anyone feeling the financial stretch of a $99 monthly subscription, it’s worth knowing that the JAMA data doesn’t support a meaningful health advantage over far less expensive alternatives.
+But for anyone feeling the financial stretch of a $99 monthly subscription, it’s worth knowing that independent nutrition experts have not found clear evidence of a meaningful health advantage over far less expensive alternatives.

-The 2026 JAMA study didn’t declare AG1 dangerous or fraudulent.
-It simply found that premium all-in-one supplements didn’t outperform basic alternatives for most people.
+The available research hasn’t declared AG1 dangerous or fraudulent.
+The question is whether premium all-in-one supplements outperform basic alternatives for most people.
 AG1’s $3 billion valuation reflects extraordinary marketing, not extraordinary nutrition science.
 For anyone curious about where their supplement dollars create the most value, a conversation with a dietitian and a simple blood panel might be the most sustainable starting point.
 Sometimes the gentlest approach, targeted, personalized, affordable, turns out to be the most effective one.